 Push for 1-2 years initially.
 After the first year, you have actual data to decide whether a longer commitment makes sense.

 Also read the exit clause.
-Some contracts include early termination penalties - the industry standard I see repeatedly is 50% of remaining contract value.
+Some contracts include early termination penalties - the industry-standard figure that appears repeatedly is 50% of remaining contract value.
 This means if you cancel a 10-year contract in year 2, you're responsible for 50% of the remaining 8 years, or 4 full years of unelapsed maintenance services.

 An exit clause with 60-90 days notice for non-performance is reasonable.
 Anything longer is a trap.